Data Science in E-Commerce

 Fraud Detection

-E-commerce is a field with high scammers activity caused by close connection to payments.
+E-commerce is a field with high scammer activity caused by close connection to payments.
 There are many fraud schemes in e-commerce, like chargeback, unauthorized discounts, unauthorized sale voiding, returns, and many others.
-Thus, AI looks like the best solution for fraud prevention.
+Thus, with all factors considered, AI offers the best solution for fraud prevention.

-Fraud detection system collect and analyze historical data of customers in order to learn normal customer behavior, such as typical customer’s devices, the time, the location.
-The abnormal account activity may indicate, for example, that account or credit card of a customer was stolen.
-Also, AI can detect subtle behavioral patterns of scammers and identify persons that abuse the refund policy.
-This is quite known kind of scam when fraudster orders a product, then returns a fake one.
+A fraud detection system collects and analyzes customers’ historical data in order to learn normal customer behavior, such as the devices they typically use, as well as the time and location of their activity.
+Abnormal account activity may indicate, for example, that the account or credit card of a customer was stolen.
+Also, AI can detect subtle behavioral patterns of scammers and identify persons that abuse the refund policy; this is a fairly well-known kind of scam, in which a fraudster orders a product, then returns a fake one.

 Big data brings competitive advantages for e-commerce companies.
-Big e-commerce organizations like Amazon, eBay, Netflix have long felt a positive effect of using data science methods.
-Small companies find in data science cheap solutions to increase their management effectiveness.
+Big e-commerce organizations like Amazon, eBay, and Netflix have long benefitted from the positive effects of using data science methods.
+Through data science, small companies find cheap solutions to increase their management effectiveness.